velezj/family-rpg-1/notes/names.md

 - NPC: Gla
   - Ambassador to Og in Federation
-  - Spy
   - Feels Federation was at fault for destruction of Og
+  - Part of the "practical" movement against peace

 - NPC: Feilor
   - Current president of Og
   - Unpopular because rebuilding efforts have stalled
-  - Uncooperative with Federation
+  - politically tied own because of civil "ideal" versus "practical" parties.

 - NPC: Harr
   - Cheif Magic Officer for Og